-This paper analyzes the operation of such a pathway in Bangladesh via a close examination of the social and institutional underpinnings of service provision in two upazilas.4 For the sake of brevity and analytical focus, we focus mostly on the health sector.
-One upazila - Saturia - exhibits high-level health outcomes, while the other - Rajnagar - exhibits low-level health outcomes.
-Our research, based on extensive fieldwork by a team from the Bangladesh Institute of Development Studies, indicates that two factors are responsible: (1) Health care provision is systematically better in Saturia, with services more suited to the needs and characteristics of the local population made available to more villages more frequently than in Rajnagar; and (2) services are in much higher demand in Saturia, with greater knowledge of the benefits of health care, greater acceptance of modern clinical methods, and fewer barriers to access due to traditional customs and beliefs.
+Our evidence is based on extensive qualitative and quantitative fieldwork by a team from the Bangladesh Institute of Development Studies (see methodology annex for more details).
+It indicates that two factors are responsible: (1) Health care provision is systematically better in Saturia, with services more suited to the needs and characteristics of the local population made available to more villages more frequently than in Rajnagar; and (2) services are in much higher demand in Saturia, with greater knowledge of the benefits of health care, greater acceptance of modern clinical methods, and fewer barriers to access due to traditional customs and beliefs.
 We explain this two-fold difference as a function of the deeper institutional and social context in which services are provided, and demanded, in each upazila.